anushkamantri/Image-Processing-and-Manipulation/USEME.md

 Gives a list of all of the visible layers present in the model

-## Using The gui: A Step-by-Step Guide
+## Using The GUI: A Step-by-Step Guide

 - A layer must be created and made current before trying to upload anything onto it.
 The only exception is while loading a script.
 A script can be uploaded directly, without any steps